Access Keys

 Access Keys help users understand what to expect from a specific experience before attending, help to determine the suitability of an experience, help to alleviate anxiety about visiting new places, support the interpretation of circumstances and process new concepts whilst in attendance and are also a great tool for fostering independence.

-Access Keys are presented in a Portable Document Format (pdf).
-They are free of charge to download from our website library page as well as from the website of the clients we work with.
+Access Keys are provided in a Portable Document Format (PDF) and can be downloaded free of charge from our website’s library page and the websites of the clients we collaborate with.
 Access Keys can be printed.
 They are mobile responsive and can be downloaded and accessed on any mobile device, via our website.

 For people who are blind or live with low vison, every Access Key is also available for free download in large print and formatted for use assistive technology from our website library page.
 In collaboration with Vision Australia, Access Keys are available in Braille or audio.
 Please contact Access Ability Australia for further information.